apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.numberToString.md

 Quick Example
 -------------

-In the case when the browser is set to the en\_US locale, this should display a popup dialog with text similar to "number: 3.142"
+When the browser is set to the en\_US locale, this should display a popup dialog with text similar to "number: 3.142"

     navigator.globalization.numberToString(
       3.1415926,